Scott Lake, Washington

 Scott Lake is an unincorporated community in Washington State, located beside Scott Lake.
 Its location is Section 33, Township 17N, Range 2W, Willamette Meridian and Section 4, Township 16N, Range 2W, Willamette Meridian.
 The Scott Lake Community had 581 houses as of March 9, 2009, which would likely place the population around 1,505 people based on the average number of people per household in the United States.
-There are 38 streets in the Scott Lake Community.
-The Scott Lake Community forms two voter precincts, Scott Lake North and Scott Lake South.